LukeAndrejek/rigorousprobabilitytheory/README.md

   When I decided to teach myself probability theory, I found the notation from every source I came across to be counterintuitive.
 For example, if \(X_{1}\) and \(X_{2}\) are random variables defined on different domains, then their sum should be undefined.
 If \(X_{1}\) and \(X_{2}\) are equal in distribution and have the same domain, then it should be the case that \(\left(X_{1}+X_{2}\right)/2=X_{1}=X_{2}\).
 If \(X_{1},X_{2},\dots\) is a sequence of independent and identically distributed random variables, then the sum \(n^{-1}\sum_{i=1}^{n}X_{i}\), which appears e.g. in the laws of large numbers, should be equal to \(X_{i}\) for all \(i\).
 This post is my attempt to rebuild probability theory with more intuitive notation.
   </p>
   <p>
-    The format of this post is to walk through the major results of Rick Durrett's textbook Probability: Theory and Examples.
+    I will start this post with a list of the unorthodox definitions and theorems I have developed.
+This provides a brief overview without digging into the weeds.
+Then, my plan is to make this a comprehensive treatment of probability theory from the point of view of someone who is already familiar with measure theory, e.g. through reading Real Analysis: Modern Techniques and Their Applications by Gerald Folland.
+The structure will closely resemble Rick Durrett's textbook Probability: Theory and Examples.
 I introduce new notation and prove additional statements as needed.
-Not all results from Durrett's textbook require new notation, so I assume that one is familiar with the remaining definitions and results from the book.
-Some proofs use arguments similar to proofs found in the book, and some proofs require additional steps.
-I also assume that one is familiar with measure theory, e.g. as presented in Real Analysis: Modern Techniques and Their Applications by Gerald Folland.
+Some proofs use arguments very similar to proofs found in the book, and some proofs require additional steps.
   </p>
   <p>
     I also tend to include a large number of steps in the calculations in my proofs.
 This is simply a personal preference.